 Upon completion of the project, WMATA will become the operator of this extension to their system.
 WMATA personnel have been active participants in the project.
 The addition of WMATA personnel, particularly the Director of the Dulles Corridor Metrorail Project, has significantly improved the coordination between DTP, MWAA and WMATA with regard to scheduling outages and work.
-Over the past year, WMATA's Dulles Project Director has been staffing a Quality Assurance and Inspection Staff to keep pace with Project progress as it enters the Testing and Start-up Phase.
-In anticipation of the testing and commissioning of the Project, WMATA has hired a start-up technical advisor who has previous experience with WMATA.
+Over the past year, WMATA's Dulles Project Director has staffed a Quality Assurance and Inspection Staff to keep pace with Project progress as it enters the Testing and Start-up Phase.
+In anticipation of the testing and commissioning of the Project, In addition, both MWAA and WMATA have hired Start-up Managers who are coordinating their efforts.